code-game-project/website/docs/quick-start/number-guessing.md

 codegame docs games.code-game.org/number-guessing
 ```

-In this case it shows us that we can send the `guess` command to take a guess.
+In this case it shows us that we can send the `guess` command to make a guess.
 As a response we will receive one of the three events `too_high`, `too_low` or `correct`.

 ## Creating the player controller

-To keep it simple out guessing bot will begin at 50 and and increase or decrease the number by 1 depending on the response until the correct number is found.
+To keep it simple our guessing bot will begin at 50 and increase or decrease the number by 1 depending on the response until the correct number is found.

 ### Sending commands